Updated in April 2021.

 as a challenge to implementing AI.

-In this extent, we note that the compromise text of the Draft AI Act released on November 29, 2021 by the Slovenian Presidency of the Council of the European Union proposes broadening the scope of prohibited AI practices, including to prohibit real-time (and not only remote) biometric identification of individuals in publicly accessible spaces by law enforcement authorities or on their behalf (except in specific circumstances) and social scoring practices performed over a certain period of time, regardless whether by public authorities or private actors.
+In this context, we note that the compromise text of the Draft AI Act, released on November 29, 2021 by the Slovenian Presidency of the Council of the European Union, broadens the scope of prohibited AI practices, including by prohibiting real-time (and not only remote) biometric identification of individuals in publicly accessible spaces by law enforcement authorities or on their behalf (except in specific circumstances) and social scoring practices performed over a certain period of time, regardless whether by public authorities or private actors.
 Previously, only the public sector was targeted.

 Transfer of personal data outside the European Economic Area

 The use of AI technologies in many cases involves cross-border transfers of personal data.
 Where personal data is transferred from the European Economic Area (EEA) to a country outside the EEA, the GDPR sets additional requirements.
 Businesses will have to implement a transfer mechanism (such as the new Standard Contractual Clauses adopted by the European Commission).
-They will also need to assess the laws and practices in the third country related to access by public authorities to the transferred personal data.
-Furthermore, they may be required to implement supplementary measures on top of the Standard Contractual Clauses.
+They will also need to assess those laws and practices in the third country related to access by public authorities to the transferred personal data.
+They may be further required to implement supplementary measures on top of the Standard Contractual Clauses.

 Outside the EEA, more and more countries are adopting stricter rules on cross-border data transfers, including the obligations to obtain consent, ensure contractual safeguards and to follow data localization requirements.